-Our latest home pizza night was inspired by the surplus of heirloom tomatoes from our vegetable garden.
+Our latest foray into homemade pizza was inspired by the summer surplus of heirloom tomatoes from our vegetable garden.
 The tomato plants seem to be going full throttle now, and we have more tomatoes than we know what to do with.
 Pizza seemed a great way to help with the problem!

 The refigerated pizza dough sold by Trader Joe's is actually very good, and we use it all the time, especially if we want to make pizza on the spur of the moment.
 Making your own pizza crust isn't all that challenging, though, so if you have the time, go for it!
 The results are usually quite good, and you can even freeze extra dough to use later.

 - 3 cups flour (all-purpose, bread flour, or 00 flour—whatever you have on hand*)

 - 1 envelope (.25 ounces) active dry yeast

 - 1 cup warm water